 Don’t throw away old wood burners.
 Take them outside and create an upright and durable fire pit.

-Have a look around at some of the pre-made fire pits available (Check out this one from Cast in Style).
+Have a look around at some of the pre-made fire pits available.
 There are some really stunning ideas.
 We love the spherical fireballs which have ornate designs carved out of the steel, creating a beautiful and dramatic effect when the fire is lit.

 You might be taken by a fire pit built into a table or even housed in a glass cube.